YuryYudin/devbox/README.md

 # Update DevBox and all packages to latest versions
 devbox update

+# List all containers and their status
+devbox --list-containers

+# Remove all containers (with confirmation)
+devbox --clean-all

 # Start interactive shell with sudo enabled
 devbox --enable-sudo